WAC, WCC announce there will be no fall sports

 • Redmond’s Sean Kato won the Washington Men’s Amateur at Chambers Bay in University place by a stroke over Camas’ Brian Humphreys.

-Humphrey started the day in second place and five strokes back in the 54-hole tournament.
+Humphreys started the day in second place and five strokes back in the 54-hole tournament.
 He caught Cato, a sophomore at Oregon State, on the 13th hole.
 They were tied until Cato took the lead back with a birdie on the 16th and he finished at 9-under (65-69-73-207).

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.